solidoss/solidframe/tutorials/mpipc_relay_echo/README.md

 ## Protocol definition

 There are two protocols involved in this tutorial environment:
- * the one between clients and the releay server, used for registering connections onto relay server: Register message
+ * the one between clients and the relay server, used for registering connections onto relay server: Register message
  * the one between clients themselves: Message.

 We put the definition of the Register message in a separate header(mpipc_relay_echo_register.hpp) used by both the client and server code: